‘Ant-Man And The Wasp’ Receives Stellar Reviews On Twitter, Critics Praise End-Credit Scenes

 Reviews for Marvel’s Ant-Man and the Wasp are hitting social media as critics get early viewings of the film.
-Fans are getting their first taste of what’s to come in the second Paul Rudd installment and things are looking positive.
-Movie review websites like Rotten Tomatoes and Metacritic still have sometime before they post their scores online, but current Twitter reviews are giving indications of the high numbers to come.
+Fans are getting their first taste of what’s to come in the second Paul Rudd-led installment and things are looking positive.
+Movie review aggregates like Rotten Tomatoes and Metacritic still have some time before they post their scores online, but current Twitter reviews are giving indications of the high numbers to come.

 Yesterday, critics took to Twitter to reveal their thoughts on Peyton Reed’s second Ant-Man flick, and finding a negative comment would be like finding a needle in a haystack.
 The general consensus among reviews is that the second film is nothing short of hilarious and entertaining thanks to funny-guy Paul Rudd.
-Evangeline Lilly also received high praise for her role as the Wasp, while Michael Pena was regarded for his comedic relief as Ant-Man’s buddy Luis.
+Evangeline Lilly also received high praise for her role as the Wasp, while Michael Pena was regarded for his comedic relief as Ant-Man’s buddy, Luis.
 Michelle Pfeiffer received several nods herself for her role as Janet Van Dyne.

 “In a surprise to no one @MrPeytonReed’s #AntManAndTheWasp is a ton of fun and had the crowd laughing beginning to end. @MarvelStudios has yet another winner. @Kevfeige makes it look so easy when we all know what he’s done is next to impossible,” a critic praised.